 “What can and should be taught to whom, when, and how?” comment Vallance and Eisner (1974) once upon a time.
 They remark upon educational discourse and “the intensity of the conflict and the apparent difficulty in resolving it [that] can most often be traced to a failure to recognize conflicting conceptions of curriculum” (Vallance & Eisner, 1974, p.1-2).
 What is interesting, is in the past forty plus years, discourse remains just as conflicted, just as controversial.
 What is even more interesting to me, is how the separate ideologies of these alternate curriculum theories have blended their way into modern curriculum endorsed by schools.
 Many educators employ pieces of each ideology in different quantities depending on their own comfort, experiences or knowledge.
 Indeed, Thomas (1990) found in an ethnographic study of family life teachers that curriculum conceptions significantly affected practice and that personal experience and comfort of material often influenced what was taught and in what capacity.
 Ornstein and Hunkins (2013) are correct when they state, “[w]hether we consider curriculum narrowly, as subjects taught in schools, or broadly, as experiences that individuals require for full participation in society, there is no denying that curriculum affects educators, students, and other members of society.”
 This effect can be a deep or superficial one.
 Short or long lasting.
 It may be interesting to look at a few prevailing curriculum conceptions (often alternately named in different time periods or by different persons) and see how they are currently used or could be used as tools or frameworks for planning, instruction or assessment of classrooms today.
 The following four conceptions do not encompass the full catalogue of curriculum conceptions but represent those that appear predominate to me as an educator.

 Whether we name it academic rationalism (Eisner & Vallance, 1974), cultural transmission (Pratt, 1994), the cumulative tradition of organized knowledge (Sowell, 2005), the academic curriculum (McNeil, 2009), the academic approach (Ornstein & Hunkins, 2013) or the scholar academic ideology (Schiro, 2013), it is the most traditional approach to curriculum and is alive and “well” in today’s schools.
 Its purpose is for students “to acquire the tools to participate in the Western cultural tradition and with providing access to the greatest ideas and objects that man has created” (Eisner & Vallance, 1974).
 Brown (2006) echoes this, commenting that this conception embodies the notion that “important knowledge and content” is “brought down across the centuries”, and is “so valuable we wish all citizens to know them”.
 This has resulted in the “organisation of schools into essential learning faculties and departments” (Brown, 2006).
 The emphasis is on the teacher or the school system to determine what the most important subjects are, and impart that knowledge as transmission from one person to the next.
 Pratt (1994) comments “[b]ecause of its heavy reliance on cognition-that is, knowledge and intellectual skills-the kind of content advocated by these thinkers is relatively easy to teach and to test” and speculates “for that reason it has come to dominate school curriculum”.
 Schiro (2013) says this approach consists of “hierarchical communities” including “inquirers into the truth (the scholars at the top of the hierarchy), teachers of the truth (those who disseminate the truth that has been discovered by the scholars), and learners of the truth (students whose job it is to learn the truth so that they may become proficient members of the discipline).”
-In a way, “knowledge is used as a commodity where parents and students use for future job prospects and economical gain (McNeil, 2009).
+In a way, “knowledge is used as a commodity where parents and students use for future job prospects and economical gain” (McNeil, 2009).
 Students go to school to get an education by taking different subjects (language, math, science, history, geography, art etc.) where they learn facts, often isolated from other subject areas and are tested on their knowledge retention, communication, thinking and application.
 In today’s schools this structure still exists in curriculum planning, instruction and assessment.
 In intermediate and senior divisions, subject areas are often taught on rotary by different teachers.
 One could argue that math is found in science, science in geography and language in all and so there is some subject integration but the connections aren’t always made explicit to students.
 Assessment is based on students learning a predetermined set of knowledge and is done by the teacher.
 Is it helpful to teach this way?
 Sowell (2005) comments, “when statewide minimum competency testing mushroomed in the 1970s and 1980s, teachers taught to the tests, which resulted in a decline in thinking abilities and writing skills.”
 I believe this approach persists because it is one of the easiest to organize, deliver and assess.
 It requires less effort or creativity to manage on a daily basis.
-The truth is, many teachers manage overcrowded classrooms with a vast variety of abilities and behaviors with little funding or support.
-Continuing with an approach they are familiar with, from their own childhood, may add a level of comfort and continuity when the classroom can seem anything but.
+The truth is, many teachers manage overcrowded classrooms with a vast variety of abilities and behaviors with little support.
+Continuing with an approach they are familiar with, reminiscent of their own education, may add a level of comfort and continuity when the classroom can seem anything but.

 Social reconstructionism or the reconceptualist approach “stresses education in the larger social context where societal needs dominate both subject matter and individual needs” (Sowell, 2005).
 Schiro (2013) comments that social reconstructionists “teach people to understand their society in such a way that they can develop a vision of a better society and act to bring that vision into existence.”
 McNeil (2009) indicates that they believe, “[c]urriculum seldom alters the structural problems of inequality and poverty, or the domination of the many by the few.
 There is little evidence that educational reform has had a positive influence on economic development; most curriculum reforms support the status quo.”
 Therefore, politics are not avoided in class, and society’s embarrassments are brought to the forefront to be both studied and dealt with.
 The appeal of this view is that students may become more readily engaged in the curriculum, especially teens who often feel marginalized and demonstrate rebellious tendencies and passion for upsetting the status quo.
 Social studies teachers may want to use current and controversial topics in the news to both engage students and call them to action.
 Studying politics has become fascinating to many as Trump seemingly tries to find ways to circumvent the proper channels in the American political system.
 Having students examine the structure of American politics may lead to social action, with a unit culminating in legal action against the United States president!
 It is a way to have students start to think critically.
 However, how does one assess social action?
 By the effectiveness of upsetting the status quo?
 One must also remember, when “advocating and taking social action teachers and students may jeopardize their intellectual commitment to open-mindedness and alternative perspectives and in their zeal for change be indifferent to new evidence and unanticipated consequences” (McNeil, 2009).